Reinforcement Learning with Knowledge Representation and Reasoning: A Brief Survey: KRR for Efficiency of RL

 \subsection{Symbolic Planning}

 RL and symbolic planning have both been used to build intelligent agents that conduct sequential decision making in uncertain environments.
 Those methods, however, have their own focuses: RL focuses on interactions with the world, but often requires an unfeasibly large amount of experience, while planning focuses on utilizing prior knowledge, but relies strongly on the accuracy of the model.
-There has been an increasing interest in combining high-level symbolic planning with RL in order to further improve the learning performance. \citet{leonetti2016synthesis} present a method that takes advantage of planning through \textit{Answer Set Programming} (ASP) to constrain the behavior of the agent to reasonable choices.
-The effectiveness of the proposed method was evaluated on a service robot, carrying out a variety of tasks in an office building. \citet{illanes2020symbolic} propose an RL algorithm that uses high-level planning to guide low-level RL.
-This algorithm, however, assumes that a high-level model is given beforehand and the plan synthesis process is not guided by the learned low-level policies.
+There has been an increasing interest in combining high-level symbolic planning with RL in order to further improve the learning performance.